Stress from Loss

 - writing away for information

-- throwing away what you're not going to use anymore
+- throwing out what you're not going to use anymore

 Many times we want renewal in one instant but usually it begins with a series of small actions that are in the direction of the new goal.
 With the help of the brethren and prayer for wisdom we can usually find a step that's small enough to handle but in the right direction that will take us to a new hope and life.